 How to start a journal is a question people often ask at major calendar events such as before New Year, new school year or trips.
 Or it maybe you’ve heard about the health benefits of journal writing and want to know more.

-The simplest way to start a journal is to grab a notebook, paper, or open a text file on your computer and just start writing.
+The simplest way to begin is to grab a notebook, paper, or open a text file on your computer and just start writing.
 But even that simplicity can be intimidating when it is a new activity.
 The best way is to start simple, because you can always expand your approach or style in the future.

 I’ve written a journal for over thirty years and I’m going to share what I’ve learnt.
 However, I want you to remember there is more than one way to journal.
 The only correct way is the way that works for you.

-I hope these tips will help you think less about the details of how to start a journal and motivate you to get started.
+I hope these tips will help you think less about the details of how to start and motivates you to just start.

-Note: if you want to create a journal about the Covid-19 pandemic these tips are relevant, but you may also want to look at my post on creating a pandemic journal.
+Note: if you want to create a journal about the Covid-19 pandemic you can start here, but you may also want to look at my post on creating a pandemic journal.